Skip to main content

 Aman

-• They are sown (broadcast) in March or transplanted following the Aus harvest
+• Is sown (broadcast) in March or transplanted following the Aus harvest

 • Mature throughout the Kharif season